purescript/spago/README.md

 package-set by running the `verify` command.

-E.g. if you patched the `foreign` package, and added it as a local package to your package-set, you can check that you didn't break its dependants (also called "reverse dependencies") by running:
+E.g. if you patched the `foreign` package, and added it as a local package to your package-set, you can check that you didn't break its dependents (also called "reverse dependencies") by running:

 ```bash